samborkent/plasma-solver/README.md

     SrTiOx).
 This model assumes no oxygen vacancies or excess in the target. (e.g. SrTiO3, Li4Ti5O12)
 * The excitation energy of the atoms in the unit cell are neglected
+* Identical particles are assumed to seperate in space due to their initial velocity distribution, thus collisions between identical particles are neglected

 # Naming conventions
 Loosly resemble paper names and follow MATLAB style guidelines v1.3

 * radius    : Radius / Distance
 * velo      : Velocity
+* dist      : Distribution
+* init      : Initial
 * n         : Number of particles
 * bg        : Background gas
 * uc        : Unit cell
+* bin       : Computational bin with similar position, velocity, etc.

+Field names and corresponding index value: (see Field enumeration class)
+* Field.veloBins    (1)
+* Field.nParticles  (2)

 # Change log
+23-02-21:
+* Started work on the main program, replaced struct with a 3D matrix to improve performance
+* Added Field enumerator class to index fields withing the 3D matrix to improve readability

 22-02-21:
 * Added amount array and number of atoms property to Material, replaced elements string for PeriodicTable reference